 The Promotional Goods Industry is now an almost 18 BILLION dollar business.
 With the addition of wearables and now retail-oriented items such as business accessories, etc., the industry has come a long way from the early days of "trinkets and trash".
 The main divisions of this industry are: marketing items, appreciation gifts, recognition goods, meeting-conference needs and wearables.
-Hands On America has some 800,000 items from over 4,300 factories in its system.
+Hands On America has some ONE MILLION items from over 4,300 factories in its system.

 Pricing in this industry goes down at certain quantities called Price Points.
 Once you hit a particular price point, you are then eligible for the reduced pricing that begins at that particular quantity.
 Catalogs normally have a small grid near the item with several columns and two different rows.
 The top row indicates various quantities and the bottom row the price at those quantities.
 Keep in mind that the smallest quantity listed is the minimum quantity that this factory will do this item without charging you a Less Than Minimum Fee.